Core-2-Extreme/Video_player_for_3DS/README.md

 [How to convert your 3d video for 3DS (by T0biasCZe)](https://gbatemp.net/threads/release-video-player-for-3ds.586094/page-10#post-9575227)

 ## Recommended resolution
+On NEW 3(2)DS, it is recommended to use [patched Luma3DS](https://github.com/Core-2-Extreme/Luma3DS/releases/) for better performance. \
 Videos that in this resolution will be played without any problems in most of the situations.
 |  Recommended resolution  | mpeg1video | mpeg2video |    H263+   |    H264    |    H265    |
 | ------------------------ | ---------- | ---------- | ---------- | ---------- | ---------- |